iammix/XFEMPy/README.md

 ### Issues and Support

-For questions pleas use Github Issues for this repo.
+For questions please use Github Issues for this repo.
-If you would like to contribute to this project send me an email to arrange the tasks of the this project.
+If you would like to contribute to this project email me to arrange the tasks.

 ### Releases